 Q: What should I pack?

-There will be a list of what to bring as well as packing tips in your General Orientation Handbook, which you will receive prior to your departure date.
+There will be a list of what to bring as well as packing tips in your Online Orientation, which you will have access to prior to your departure date.
 Please remember that you will be responsible for carrying your luggage as well as any souvenirs that you purchase; therefore, it is recommended to pack light.

 Q: Is there a limit to the number of suitcases that I may bring on the plane?